atkirtland/awesome-computational-geometry/README.md

 - [HackerEarth](https://www.hackerearth.com/practice/notes/computational-geometry-i-1/) - A set of articles on computational geometry.
 - [TopCoder](https://www.topcoder.com/community/data-science/data-science-tutorials/geometry-concepts-basic-concepts/) - A set of articles on computational geometry.
 - [HackerRank](https://www.hackerrank.com/domains/mathematics/geometry) - A set of programming problems using computational geometry.
+- [GeeksforGeeks](https://www.geeksforgeeks.org/geometric-algorithms/) - Implementations and explanations for a large number of commonly asked questions and common topics in geometric algorithms.

 ## Courses